vengi-voxel/vengi/docs/voxconvert/Examples.md

 ## Slice a volume into png images

-`./vengi-voxconvert --input yourfile.vox --output output.png --slices --merge`
+`./vengi-voxconvert --input yourfile.vox --output output.png --slice --merge`

 This imports `yourfile.vox` - does merge all the nodes into one and then export the png slices.